 can offer more details on how to register a charitable foundation in Labuan.

-Register a private foundation in Labuan
+How can investors register a private foundation in Labuan?

 The taxation of the foundation will be performed under the rules of the Income Tax Act, as long as the foundation has assets which can be considered Malaysian property.

 The foundation is exempted from paying the following:

 Investments in Labuan

 According to a set of statistics published by the Labuan International Business and Financial Centre, last year there were:

 - 1,059 newly incorporated companies, a 12.5% increase since the previous year.

 - out of the existing companies, 3,390 were trading companies and 2.024 were non-trading, with the rest being part of both categories.